Nuh (city): History

 The modern-day Nuh city lies within the historical Mewat region of India.
 During the Medieval era, Delhi Sultan Firuz Shah Tughlaq appointed Sonpar Pal, a Jadaun Rajput who converted to Islam and became Raja Nahar Khan, as the ruler of Mewat.
 Nahar Khan was from the historic Kotla village of Nuh, where he built the Kotla fort.
-He became the partiach of the Khanzada Rajputs, a distinct ethnic group compared to the native Meos.
+He became the patriarch of the Khanzada Rajputs, a distinct ethnic group compared to the native Meos.